-Minnesota offers online voter registration.
-You can register by mail to vote in Minnesota by printing a voter registration form, filling it out, and mailing it to your local election office.
+Maryland offers online voter registration.
+You can register by mail to vote in Maryland by printing a voter registration form, filling it out, and mailing it to your local election office.
 You can also register to vote in person if you prefer.

 Who can register to vote?

 - not be currently serving a sentence of imprisonment for a felony conviction

-- not be under guardianship for mental disability or if you are, you have not been found by a court to be legally incompetent to vote
+- not be under guardianship for mental disability or if you are, you have not been found by a court to be unable to communicate a desire to vote

 Can I register to vote online?

-- You should know: you need either a Minnesota ID or the last four digits of your Social Security number and an email address to use Minnesota's online voter registration system.
-If you don't have either form of ID and an email address, you can still register by mail to vote.
+- You should know: you need an ID issued by the Maryland Motor Vehicle Administration (MVA) and a Social Security number to use Maryland's online voter registration system.
+If you don't have a MVA-issued ID or Social Security number, you can still register by mail to vote.